-In the search of the best trail dirt bike in 2023, we put popular trail dirt bikes to the test and selected the ultimate choice for single track, enduro, and trail riding.
+In the search of the best trail dirt bike, I put popular trail dirt bikes to the test and selected the best dirt bike for trail riding, single track, and enduro.

-In this post, we will cover the general differences between popular dirt bike models and the best choices for different trail riding styles.
-We picked advanced level trail dirt bike models on this list.
+In this post, I will cover the general differences between popular dirt bike models and the best choices for different trail riding styles as well as the what makes a good trail dirt bike.

-In summary, we chose the 2023 KTM 300 XC-W as the best trail riding dirt bike.
-If you wish to skip the selection criteria and read more why we chose this model, click here.
+In summary, I chose the KTM 300 XC-W as the best trail riding dirt bike.
+If you wish to skip the selection criteria and read more why I chose this model, click here.

-If you are a beginner rider, take a look at our post about the best beginner dirt bikes for trail riding for models that are best fits for beginners and our recommendations for women riders at best dirt bikes for women for trail riding and motocross.
-We also just released a comprehensive guide to the ultimate guide to dirt bikes for 7-year-olds and under, so be sure to check it out if you have small kids.
+If you are a beginner rider, take a look at my post about the best beginner dirt bikes for trail riding for models that are best fits for beginners and my recommendations for women riders at best dirt bikes for women for trail riding and motocross.

 Let’s get started!